 Dr. Rickabaugh received his Bachelor of Arts in biology from Wichita State University in 1978 and his Doctorate of Dental Surgery from the University of Missouri-Kansas City in 1982.
 He was inducted into the Omicron Kappa Upsilon honor society for his noteworthy achievements at UMKC.

-Dr. Rickabaugh is active with organized dentistry/orthodontics and maintains membership national, regional, and state societies.
+Dr. Rickabaugh is active with organized dentistry/orthodontics and maintains membership in national, regional, and state societies.
 He is passionate about the profession and observes daily how treatment impacts peoples’ lives.

-In his free time, Dr. Rickabaugh is in the bleachers watching baseball or volleyball games, going to DASH games, or boating on Lake Norman.
-When time permits, he upland bird hunts or competes in field trials with his German Shorthaired pointers, Butch and Waco.
+In his free time, Dr. Rickabaugh sits in the bleachers watching baseball games or fly fishing.
+When time permits, he upland bird hunts or competes in field trials with his German Shorthaired Pointers, Butch and Waco.